nh-server/switch-guide/docs/extras/transfer_sd.md

     ### You should first check whether you have a file or partition based emuMMC:

     1. Inject the hekate payload.
     2. Tap on `emuMMC`.
     3. Under `emuMMC Info & Selection`, check the text next to `Type`.
         - If you have one it should be either `SD Raw Partition` or `SD File`.

     ### IF YOU USE A FILE BASED EMUMMC OR YOU DO NOT HAVE AN EMUMMC:

     1. Remove your SD card.
     2. Insert your old SD card into your computer.
     3. Copy the contents of your SD card somewhere to your PC.
     4. Eject the SD card and insert your new one.
     5. Format your new SD card to FAT32 if it isn’t already.
         - To do this, use [guiformat](http://ridgecrop.co.uk/index.htm?guiformat.htm) for example (Windows).
     6. Copy the files from your PC to your new SD card and you’re done.

     ### IF YOU USE A PARTITION BASED EMUMMC:

     !!!warning "Space for the backup"
-    You need at least 30GB of free space to be able to backup the emuMMC!
+    You need at least 30GB of free space to be able to backup and restore the emuMMC!

     1. Inject the hekate payload.
     2. In the main menu, tap on `Tools`, then `Backup eMMC` and set `SD emuMMC Raw Partition` at the bottom of your screen to `ON`.